andyburke/simplecoder/README.md

 //   'free', 'year', 'rest', 'main' ]
 ```

-- decode( array ) : buffer
+- decode( array[, dictionary ] ) : buffer

-Take an array of simplecoder-encoded words and produces an output buffer.
+Take an array of simplecoder-encoded values and an optional dictionary and
+produce an output buffer.
+If the dictionary is not specified, the default
+simple 4-letter word English dictionary will be assumed.

 Example: